cedricreitz/dbx-project/README.md

 uv tool install rust-justfile
 ```

 Now you can run ```just setup``` and follow the instructions.
 The justfile also features two other commands ```just compile``` and ```just deploy```.
 The first only compiles the dbt project and the second also deploys it to the selected databricks workspace.
-They are by no means the recommended way to do things,  yet it helps you to do your first deployment fast.
+These give you a quickstart to deploy your first assetbundle fast. ```just destroy``` destroys the bundle if deployed again without need for approval.